calvinmetcalf/es6-translate/readme.md

 node index.js # prints baz
 ```

-there is also a patch method that also updates System.import to always return the default value (because that's all that's ever exported).
+there is also a patch method that also updates System.import to always return the default value (because that's all that's ever exported) and in node fixes the path resolution.

 ```js
 var es6Translate = require('es6-translate');